boumer/warden-saml-example/README.md

 ruby-saml and warden
 --------------------

-sample application of ruby-saml with warden.
+Sample application of ruby-saml with warden.

 ### SYNOPSYS